 Add the mango and all ingredients to the blender.

-Add water in approximately half the amount of mango.
-I had about a cup and a quarter of mango, so I used 3/4 cup of water (I think you could even use 1/2 a cup of water per mango and be fine).
+Add water in approximately a quarter of the amount of mango.
+I had about a cup and a quarter of mango, so I used a third of a cup of water (I think you could even use a 1/4 cup of water per mango and be fine).